-This report was prompted by the increasing demand to quantify the cost of the unfunded/underfunded mandates that are significantly impacting school districts in the Commonwealth of Massachusetts and around the country.
-As we prepare our school budgets, this topic is often brought to the forefront of conversation.
+This report intended as an update to the initial report published in 2014.
+Although there has been a great deal of discussion about the need to fund items within this document, there has been very little movement at the federal and state Levels.
+This document was prompted by the increasing demand to quantify the cost of the unfunded/underfunded mandates that are significantly impacting school districts in the Commonwealth of Massachusetts and around the country.
+As we prepare our annual school budgets, this topic is often brought to the forefront of conversation.
 My expectation is that this report will provide background as our budget process is deliberated and as schools and communities across the Commonwealth are advocating for changes to the current Chapter 70 funding formula.
 Many entries in this report are based on actual budgeted costs with the exception of specific areas that are identified as incalculable and would require a daily log of time and resources expended to accomplish identified tasks.

-This report was generated with the support of my administrative staff, as they were able to supply pertinent information on their respective programs.
+This report was updated with the support of my administrative staff, as they were able to supply pertinent information on their respective programs.

 ESTIMATED COSTS FOR

 PLYMOUTH PUBLIC SCHOOLS

 Chapter 70 – Plymouth, like every Massachusetts school district, must provide free and equal (appropriate) education to all students from kindergarten through grade 12.
 The cost of providing this education is partially funded through Chapter 70 aid.
 The state has failed to address the adequacy of Chapter 70 aid for Plymouth, which has ranged from 10 percent to 15 percent of actual new school spending over the past 10 years.